-The Manager has designated the following persons as Identified Staff:
+The Manager has designated the following persons as Identified Staff of the Manager:

-- 1. The Designated Persons;
+- The Designated Persons;

-- 2. Each of the Directors;
+- 2. Each of the Manager's directors;

-- 3. Compliance Officer;
+- 3. Compliance Officer:

-- Risk Officer: and
+- 4. Risk Officer;

-- 5. Chief Operating Officer.
+- 5. Chief Operating Officer; and

+- All members of the investment committee.